 This may seem simple, but many leadership development programs go wrong when the business fails to decide on the training objective.
 For example, you choose to launch a two-day training.
 Managers walk away after these days feeling a sense of excitement and commitment to the company.
 However, you are left wondering why your leaders are not addressing conflict, not leading more effectively, and employee engagement reports are still low.
 Take time in the beginning to define the measure of success.
 It could be simply to increase a sense of belonging, build peer relationships and boost commitment to your business.
 In this example, a two-day retreat would be a perfect investment.

 Alternatively, you may need to satisfy Federal or State requirements.
-Your measure of success may be that a manager logged into online training, passed the assessment, and completed the training.
+Your measure of successful leadership training may be that a manager logged into online training, passed the assessment, and completed the training.
 Perfect.

 More complex criteria might be to change management behavior, increase overall employee engagement scores or reduce turnover.
 If these are your measures of success, state them and then determine the data needed to measure tangible outcomes.